MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 The Core is the main service and runs in a passive, background mode.

-* controls the checkers and manages data for the User Interface.
+* controls the checkers and manages data for the User Interface
 * waits for commands from new files daemon and User Interface
-* send commands to the scheduler for files checking.
+* send commands to the scheduler for files checking
-* communicates with the database to store and retrieve data from the checkers.
+* communicates with the database to store and retrieve data from the checkers

 Interface :

 * Scheduler : AMQP
 * Policy checker / User Interface / DIRECT : REST API
 * Database : native driver

 Programming language : C++

 ## Database

-Store metadata and results of the conformance checker.
+* store metadata and results of the conformance checker

-Store the policy checker rules.
+* store the policy checker rules

-User rights management
+* user rights management

 Interface :